 \subsection{Interferometer thermal noise}

 We assume that noise maps are Gaussian with thermal noise power spectrum given by~\citep{Bull_2015}:

-Here, $D(z)$ is the comoving distance to redshift $z$, $A_{\rm eff}$ is the effective collecting area of SKA-Mid dish, $T_{\rm sys}$ is the system temperature and $t_{\rm obs}$ is the total observation time.
+Here, $D(z)$ is the comoving distance to redshift $z$, $A_{\rm eff}$ is the effective collecting area of SKA-Mid dish, $T_{\rm sys}$ is the system temperature, and $t_{\rm obs}$ is the total observation time.
 The numerical value of $A_{\rm eff} / T_{\rm sys}$ is taken from the Anticipated SKA1 Science Performance document \footnote{\url{https://www.skao.int/sites/default/files/documents/SKAO-TEL-0000818-V2_SKA1_Science_Performance.pdf}}. $\lambda = 21 \times (1+z) ~\rm cm$ and $v_{\rm 21cm} = 1420~\text{MHz}$ represent the redshifted wavelength and rest-frame frequency of the 21cm radiation, respectively.
 We assume the number of polarization ($n_\text{pol}$) to be 2.
-The baseline number density, $n(\bm{u}, z)$ , is estimated using the \texttt{ska\_ost\_array\_config} \footnote{\url{https://gitlab.com/ska-telescope/ost/ska-ost-array-config/-/tree/master/src/ska_ost_array_config?ref_type=heads}} package assumming SKA-Mid AA$^{*}$ array configuration~\citep{seethapuram_sridhar_2025_16951088}.
-We choose a sub-volume of $400^3$ Mpc$^3$ from the full coeval box at $z=0.99$ from the GAEA simulations (see Section~\ref{sec:GAEA_simulations}) for our forecast.
+The baseline number density, $n(\bm{u}, z)$ , is estimated using the \texttt{ska\_ost\_array\_config} \footnote{\url{https://gitlab.com/ska-telescope/ost/ska-ost-array-config/-/tree/master/src/ska_ost_array_config?ref_type=heads}} package assuming the SKA-Mid AA$^{*}$ array configuration~\citep{seethapuram_sridhar_2025_16951088}.
+We choose a subvolume of $400^3$ Mpc$^3$ from the full coeval box at $z=0.99$ from the GAEA simulations (see Section~\ref{sec:GAEA_simulations}) for our forecast.
 This corresponds to a survey area of 46 deg$^2$ and a bandwidth of 56 MHz with a frequency resolution of 120 KHz.
-Considering the central redshift of $z = 0.99$, the Field of View (FOV), $\Omega_{\rm FOV}$, of the SKA-Mid in the interferometric survey mode is 2.57 deg$^2$.
+Considering the central redshift of $z = 0.99$, FoV, $\Omega_{\rm FOV}$, of SKA-Mid in the interferometric survey mode is 2.57 deg$^2$.
 To cover a survey area of 46 deg$^2$, one has to consider a total of 18 pointings.